jdersch/PERQemu/PERQemu/Readme.txt

     Mac and Mono.
 During the summer of 2021, Josh began the work to add a "real Z80" to the I/O board to allow for PERQ-2 emulation, and made big changes to switch from WinForms to SDL2 for the display.
 AWESOME!

+    There are currently some platform-specific bugs to correct; "experiments" functionality is most complete on MacOS, with Windows and Linux testing (finally) starting to be done regularly.
+Right now the Linux SDL2 display is a strobe light and is unusuably broken, because of course it behaves completely differently than the other two platforms.  <sigh>

     A log of the changes I have made here has been moved to ChangeLog.txt, which may (or may not) be included going forward as a running commentary